2024-2025

-We are excited for the 2023-24 boys swimming and diving season!
-The ELKS are Back in 4cti0n!
+We are excited for the 2024-25 boys swimming and diving season!
+The ELKS return to strength!

 The team features a young core of talented swimmers, and a strong senior class.